Skip to content

-# Combining Iteration and Enumeration
+Combining Iteration and Enumeration to Build Roadmap Timelines

-The previous examples focused on iteration (processing what already exists in the data) and enumeration (sequentially generating what should exist).
+Previous examples focused on iteration (processing what already exists in the data) and enumeration (sequentially generating what should exist).
 A roadmap requires both.
 Real‑world timelines rarely contain perfectly aligned events: some years have many activities, others have none, and events may span multiple quarters or depend on one another.
 To visualize this cleanly, Relationship Visualizer must combine synthetic structure with data‑driven detail.

 This example demonstrates how to build a complete roadmap by layering enumerated year scaffolding, iterative subgrouping, event‑to‑event edges, and dependency relationships into a single coherent diagram.

-# Timeline Data
+Timeline Data

 Timeline events and dependencies are tracked in two worksheets.
 The data is as follows:

-# "timeline" Worksheet
+"timeline" Worksheet

 This timeline is composed of a set of 20 hypothetical events which are tracked to a year and quarter where they begin or end.